You are here:

 - Conducted outdoor ambient air sampling programs (still ongoing).

-- Begun toxicological and epidemiological studies to support preparation of site-wide risk assessment.
+- Completed toxicological and epidemiological studies and a draft site-wide risk assessment.

 EPA divides large Superfund sites into separate operable units or OUs.
 This is done to make the project easier to manage since certain segments of the project are so different from the others.
 View a map of all operable units.